 The Emotional Importance of Funeral Music

-Research into the psychology of bereavement shows that 94% of people intentionally use music as a tool for processing grief.
+Research into the psychology of bereavement shows that most people intentionally use music as a tool for processing grief.
 Music stimulates the areas of the brain associated with memory and emotion, often triggering "autobiographical" memories that allow mourners to feel a final, tangible connection to the person they have lost.

 The Standard Funeral Music Timeline